netsec-ethz/rains/DESIGN-MISSING-PUBLICKEY.md

 2. Adds the section together with the token used on the previously sent delegation query and the destination address to the pending signature cache.
 This step allows the handling go routine to process another section and it does not have to wait until the answer arrives.

+## Pending signature callback function
-3. Depending on the answer the server receives as a response to the query it handles the pending section differently.
+Depending on the answer the server receives as a response to the query it handles the pending section differently.
 It first removes the token from the active token cache.
 It then checks if the sections are still valid.
 If that the case, it processes the section according to the following cases where the token on the msg matches the one of the sent query:
 - Assertion with one or several objects, containing the key(s):
   1. Add all pending sections to the normal queue.
     \+ Use the same process, no special case, less complexity